ChrisWhealy/DistributedSystemNotes/Lecture 4.md

 Absolutely not!

 Why?
 Because we cannot form a chain of connections between `E1` and `E2`.
-These two events do not sit in the same process, neither is there a sequence of message send/receive events that allows us to draw a line between them
+These two events do not sit in the same process, neither is there a sequence of message send/receive events that allows us to draw a continuous line between them.

 So in this case, the ***happens before*** relation is unable to define any causal relation between events `E1` and `E1`.
 All we can say is that `E1` is independent of `E2`, or `E1 || E2`

 So in plain language:

-> If you cannot draw a line between two events, then we are unable to establish a causal relation between those events
+> If you cannot draw a continuous line between two events, then we are unable to establish a causal relation between those events

 Or to use fancier, academic language: